Unbiased Regression-Adjusted Estimation of Average Treatment Effects in Randomized Controlled Trials: Evidence from Within-Subject Experiments

-\begin{enumerate} \item \textbf{Statehood dataset.} \citet{mcdonald2025evaluating} study the persuasiveness of policy arguments using a repeated-measures, within-subject design.
+\begin{enumerate} \item \textbf{Statehood dataset.} \citet{mcdonald2025evaluating} studies the persuasiveness of policy arguments using a within-subject design.
 Respondents first record their opinions on a policy issue, then read one or more arguments either supporting or opposing the policy, and finally re-state their opinions after exposure to each argument.
 We use the portion of their data concerning opinions about granting statehood to the District of Columbia (DC).
 The outcome under control is the respondent’s opinion before reading any arguments; the outcome under treatment is the opinion after reading (i) an argument against DC statehood emphasizing political corruption, and (ii) an argument in favor highlighting taxation without representation.
-We restrict attention to male respondents aged 40–49.
-Covariates include one-hot encodings of six categorical variables: party affiliation, race, voter registration, political attentiveness, education, and ideology.
+We restrict attention to male respondents aged 40-49.
+Covariates include indicators for the different values of six categorical variables: party affiliation, race, voter registration, political attentiveness, education, and ideology.
 The resulting dataset contains $36$ units and $32$ covariates.

-\item \textbf{Lightbulb dataset.} \citet{allcott2015evaluating} conduct an experiment on consumer preferences between two types of lightbulbs offered at varying relative prices.
+\item \textbf{Lightbulb dataset.} \citet{allcott2015evaluating} conducts an experiment on consumer preferences between two types of lightbulbs offered at varying relative prices.
 Respondents first choose between the two options, after which they receive information about the energy costs of each type and make the choice again.
 The initial choice forms the control outcome; the post-information choice forms the treatment outcome.
-Covariates are obtained by one-hot encoding categorical features from the original data, including employment status, renter status, U.S. region, metropolitan statistical area status, marital status, income, housing type, gender, and ethnicity.
+Covariates are binary indicators of categorical features from the original data, including employment status, renter status, U.S. region, living in a metropolitan area, marital status, income, housing type, gender, and ethnicity.
 The final dataset contains $123$ units and $53$ covariates. \end{enumerate}

-Because both datasets arise from within-subject designs, we observe for each individual both potential outcomes.
-This feature allows us to simulate many synthetic randomized experiments by masking one outcome per unit according to a prescribed randomization rule.
-We can then evaluate the finite-sample properties of each estimator—bias, standard deviation, root mean squared error (RMSE), and the average length and coverage of confidence intervals—under realistic covariate distributions.